Wondering Where the Bathrooms in Rome are? How to Use Them? Read This to Find Out!

 Bathrooms in Rome - How to wash your hands

-Finally, washing your hands can be a little alarming . . . you put soap on your hands and look for where to open the faucet . . . and find nothing.
+Finally, washing your hands can be a little alarming . . . you put soap on your hands and look for where to turn on the faucet . . . and find nothing.

 Do you have to leave the bathroom with soap all over your hands?